What is an online romance scam?

-Romance scams use a false romantic connection to persuade or pressure someone to send money to a scammer.
+Romance scams use a false romantic connection to persuade or pressure someone to send money to a criminal Many romance scams have started to use their fake romantic connection to encourage victims to invest money into assets like cryptocurrency.
+This is a form of investment scam.

-Even with all the awareness in the community, romance scams are still a growing issue.
+Even with all the awareness in the community, romance scams are still an issue.

 According to Scamwatch, in 2022 there were nearly 3,700 reported romance scam cases which cost Australians more than $40 million.
 Many romance scams go unreported due to how traumatic it is for the victims, so the real number of victims is expected to be much higher.
 There has also been an increase in romance scams targeting younger Australians.